eabglobal/NodeEnv/deps/npm/doc/files/package.json.md

     { "license": "(MIT OR Apache-2.0)" }

+Finally, if you do not wish to grant others the right to use a private or unpublished package under any terms:

+    { "license": "UNLICENSED"}

+Consider also setting `"private": true` to prevent accidental publication.

 ## people fields: author, contributors

 The "author" is one person.  "contributors" is an array of people.
 A "person"